The working world will change decisively

 Together against precarious occupations

-At his re: publica event, Joel Dullroy warned of exactly these dangers - and has a possible solution: "There are around nine million freelancers in Europe," says Dullroy, who is involved in the Freelancers' Rights Movement.
-"We have to organize ourselves to be heard politically and to work together against precarious jobs."
+At a re: publica event, for example, Joel Dullroy warned of exactly these dangers - and has a possible solution: "There are around nine million freelancers in Europe," says Dullroy, who is involved in the Freelancers' Rights Movement.
+"We have to organize in order to be heard politically and to work together against precarious jobs."

 Talk about the home office